Bappy1988/rpg/README.md

    See [React Toolbox Components](http://react-toolbox.com/#/components) for more information on individual components
    Developer notes are also included in `themes/overrides.css`
 ### Tests
-   Tests are located under the `tests` folder and are largely up to the developer to write.
+   Tests are located under the `__tests__` folder alongside the related component(s), and are largely up to the developer to write.
    They are executed using `jest`, which will detect and run them automatically and provide a coverage report.
-   They can be run manually with `npm run test`, but are also run with each production build.
+   They can be run manually with `yarn test`, but are also run with each production build.
 ## Server Structure
  The server is a simple express server providing some API endpoints and serving the generated bundles / css.
  Any files under `api` ending in `.route.js` are included automatically, allowing endpoints to be split into multiple files